LLxD/draftools-frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Draftools

+An application to help you decide which champions are the best for your League of Legends game.
+The information regarding each champion is available at [DDragon](https://riot-api-libraries.readthedocs.io/en/latest/ddragon.html) and [CommunityDragon](http://raw.communitydragon.org/) APIs.

+## How to use

+When you first hop into the application, you will se two rectangles representing each team.
+Below that, there is a champion list with a search bar and each champion can be dragged and dropped for each team.
+As soon as you drop a champion the application will start responding which champions are the best and what are the flaws in your composition.

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`
+### `yarn start` and `yarn dev`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser the frontend.
+The backend is at port (5540) and can be seen there.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.